jigpu/linuxwacom-wiki-archive/wiki/Libwacom.md

 Building
 --------

-Before building from git with ./autogen.sh:
+Before building from git with ./autogen.sh, install the dependencies:

 On Ubuntu: